 Old fuel and dirt leave deposits that can clog your push mower’s fuel line.

-Clogged & Dirty Carburetor on Your Push Mower
+9. Clogged & Dirty Carburetor

 Carburetors can get crusty buildup and gummy deposits from using old fuel containing ethanol.
 When the carburetor is not able to regulate fuel in your push mower, your engine will run rough or it may not even start at all.

-Bad Ignition Coil
+10. Bad Ignition Coil

 If you have an electric start mower, you will have a small battery in your push mower that provides power to the electric starter.
 Charge your battery using a charger plugged into the outlet on your wall.

 Check the fuse on your push mower.
 The fuse is used to protect your electrical system.

-Bad Safety Switch on Your Push Mower
+14. Bad Safety Switch on a Lawn Mower

-Your lawn mower uses a safety switches in its operator’s presence control system.
-The switch is designed to kill the engine when the operator lets go of the safety bar on the push mower.
+Your lawn mower uses safety switches in its operator’s presence control system.
+The switch is designed to kill the engine when the operator lets go of the safety bar (bail lever) on the push mower.